 - 28. Develop and produce marketing and communication strategies to raise awareness of our events, programs, and services among people with disability. - 29.
 In consultation with people with disability review grants processes and practices to identify and remove barriers to people with disability applying for grants.

-People walking outside of Darling Square library Photo: Katherine Griffiths
+People walking outside of Darling Square library, Haymarket Photo: Katherine Griffiths / City of Sydney 61

 Actions

 Positive community attitudes and behaviours